-Additionally, stick to only one teacher for a certain period of time.
+Additionally, stick to only one teacher for a certain period.
 Art is highly subjective; different teachers have different opinions on how music should be played.
 Learning from several teachers at the same time may cause confusion in terms of playing methods and styles.
 You may switch to a different teacher when you no longer see improvement in your playing.

 You need a conducive place to learn and practise music.
-In order for music to take place, it needs silence.
+For music to take place, it needs silence.
 You need to hear your sound, so noise must be avoided as much as possible.
 Additionally, you do not want to do your private practice in a room with distractions such as gadgets, television, family members, external noise, etc.

 You may also need to do some acoustic treatment to your practice room.
 Practising in a room with a huge amount of echo may make your playing sound louder.
 However, you will not be able to listen to every detail of your tone production.
 As a result, you may not hear your weaknesses, and it will shock you when you perform at venues with little reverberation.

 Getting the right tools is a must.
-When buying your first instrument, it is best to ask the assistance of an expert – be it a teacher or a professional musician.
-Your teacher may earn commission from the sale but it is better to trust the teacher than the music store salesperson.
+When buying your first instrument, it is best to ask the assistance of an expert, be it a teacher or a professional musician.
+Your teacher may earn a commission from the sale, but it is better to trust the teacher than the music store salesperson.

 I would not recommend buying acoustic musical instruments online unless you really know what you are doing.
 There are so many factors to consider when buying online: whether the instrument works, where to set it up, whether the shipment will be done properly or whether you can return the instrument if you do not like it.
 It is best to leave these troubles to the professionals because buying the wrong instrument will cost you.
 On the other hand, for digital or electronic instruments, you may get better deals online but ensure that you make an informed purchase.